Prosecutor: Driver who killed 4 homeless people was drunk

 Rodriguez had 0.15% or more alcohol in his blood, according to a charging document filed with the Marion County Circuit Court.
 A blood alcohol level of 0.08%. or higher constitutes driving under the influence, according to Oregon law.

 The Salem Police Department said on Sunday “alcohol may have been a contributing factor” in the crash.
-It wasn’t clear whether Rodriguez has retained an attorney who could speak on his behalf.
+Judge Jennifer Gardiner appointed a public defender to represent Rodriguez.
+The attorney, Aaron Jeffers, didn’t immediately return a call seeking comment.

 The crash happened on a small triangle of trees and grass near the Willamette River and near a new men’s shelter and a program that offers emergency housing assistance, showers, food and other services for the homeless.